 Senior Farmers Market Nutrition Program

-2017 marks the ninth year that WSE is bringing the Senior Farmers Market Nutrition Program to Park County.
-This program makes $50 in vouchers available to low-income senior citizens for the purchase of fresh, locally grown vegetables, fruits, herbs, and honey at the farmers market.
-Coupons are handed out at WSE's booth at the Livingston Farmers Market beginning the first Wednesday of July on a first come, first served basis until we run out.
+2019 marks the eleventh year that WSE is bringing the Senior Farmers Market Nutrition Program to Park County.
+Starting July 3, WSE will begin distributing $50 vouchers to low-income senior citizens while supplies last.
+Last year, 42 seniors used the vouchers to purchase fresh fruits, vegetables and honey.
+Coupons will be handed out to qualified seniors at WSE's booth at the Livingston Farmers Market beginning on July 3rd on a first come, first served basis until we run out.

-We'll start issuing Senior Farmers Market Nutrition Program vouchers to seniors on July 4th, and we'll need volunteers to work in the booth between 4:30 and 7:30 helping seniors fill out the applications and going over the rules.
+We'll start issuing Senior Farmers Market Nutrition Program vouchers to qualified seniors on July 3rd, and we'll need volunteers to work in the booth between 4:30 and 7:30 helping seniors fill out the applications and going over the rules.
 We'll buy you dinner and can guarantee a good time will be had by all!
-Email Miranda Bly to sign up.
+Email Shannan Mascari to sign up.

 WSE is proud to announce that Shannan Mascari is the new Farmers Market Manager.
 Shannan is a long-time Livingston resident with over 18 years of administrative experience.
 She and her husband Jason have three children and can often be found at soccer games, enjoying the great outdoors, or simply relaxing at their home on the Yellowstone River.
 She is also a hatha yoga instructor.